 The library does not issue library cards.
 Library users already in the patron database need only give their name to check out materials.

-- Reference Materials (includes Atlases): One day with approval of reference staff
+- Reference Materials (includes Atlases): 1-day loan with approval of reference staff

 Library materials may be renewed if there is no waiting list for the item.
-Items that have been borrowed for at least one year must be returned; if the item is still needed by the user it may be checked out again.
+Items that have been borrowed for at least one year must be returned; if the item is still needed by the user it may be checked out again at a later date.
 Library users can renew their own materials via the online catalog, or can contact the circulation desk via phone at (303) 497-3271, or via email at BoulderLabs.Main.Library@noaa.gov, for assistance.